 Linear Air Bearings

-Linear air bearings have a very high accuracy and can run at full speed without fatigue or wear.
+Linear air bearings have very high accuracy and can run at full speed without fatigue or wear.
 They move the load in one dimension and can be combined for multi-axis positioning.
-Flat pad air bearings are shaped like hockey pucks while others are of varying height, diameter and shape.
-Bearings are made from hardcoat aluminum, stainless steel, steel, granite, ceramic, bronze or carbon and are typically found in a rectangular housing of similar materials, mounted on a track for fast, smooth and precise motion.
+Flat pad air bearings are shaped like hockey pucks, while others are of varying height, diameter, and shape.
+Bearings are made from hardcoat aluminum, stainless steel, steel, granite, ceramic, bronze, or carbon and are typically found in a rectangular housing of similar materials, mounted on a track for fast, smooth, and precise motion.

-More Linear Air Bearings Information
+Quick links to Linear Air Bearings Information

 Useful in a variety of applications, linear air bearings are found in the manufacturing, medical, research, chemical, and engineering industries for precise assembly, force measurement, calibration, semiconductor pick-and-place machinery, zero-gravity simulators, scanning, and more.
 Because they are free of oils or lubricants and rely on pressurized air, they are suitable for use in cleanrooms.